Getting to Bequia with kids is a journey. But it’s so worth it. As I’ve mentioned elsewhere, our Bequia family vacation may go down as our best.

 I suggest having a sunset cocktail and swim at Jack’s, and then, while you still have a bit of light, heading to the Belmont Walkway for dinner.
 Kids will enjoy the climbing part of the hike, too, but some of the stairs can be steep, so be prepared!

-Other Activities: Turtles, Fort Hamilton, Hikes, and More
+5. Other Things to do in Bequia with kids: Turtles, Fort Hamilton, Hikes, and More

 Where to Stay in Bequia with Kids